tsaad-dev/drafts/te-types/draft-ietf-teas-yang-te-types.md

 performance-metrics-attributes-packet:

-> A YANG grouping for the augmentation of packet specific metrics to the generic performance metrics grouping parameters.
+> A YANG grouping that contains the generic performance metrics and additional packet specific metrics.

 # TE Types YANG Module